UniFi OS Server Overview

 This guide will go over the steps to install the UniFi Controller, now known as the UniFi Network Application on Ubuntu.
 For some context, we are using DigitalOcean in this guide, but it will work for most Ubuntu installations.

-If you want fast and reliable UniFi Cloud hosting, check out HostiFi with prices from $99 per month, fast support, regular backups and managed updates.
+If you want fast and reliable UniFi hosting, check out HostiFi with fast support, regular backups, managed updates and prices from just $9 per month.

 For smaller installations, up to 100 devices we would recommend picking the $12/month server with 2GB RAM and the Regular SSD.
 This gives you 50GB of storage which will be enough for most UniFi installations.